AgustinMayoraStrianese/AgustinMayoraStrianese/README.md

 </p>

-<h3 align="left">  I'm a 32-year-old passionate junior developer with experience in a variety of technologies.
-My primary focus has been on developing enterprise applications using Cobol, Db2,Cics, and Java, which has allowed me to understand the importance of robustness and performance in the business world.</h3>
+<h3 align="left">  I'm a 32-year-old passionate Junior Developer with experience in a variety of technologies.
+My primary focus has been on developing enterprise applications using COBOL, DB2,CICS, and Java, which has allowed me to understand the importance of robustness and performance in the business world.</h3>
  <div>
    <br>
    <br>